-How to create lawn stripes
+How to mow stripes in your lawn

 You can create lawn stripes in your grass by effectively bending the blades of grass in different directions so that sunlight bounces off the grass blades to show stripes.
 For this reason, certain types of grass make more effective stripes than others.
 In particular, cool season grasses such as ryegrass and Kentucky Bluegrass will be better for creating a striped lawn.

-That’s not to say you can’t create lawn stripes with a warm season grass, you just won’t be able to achieve lines that are as crisp, this is because warm season grasses aren’t as flexible and bendy.
+That’s not to say you can’t create lawn stripes with a warm season grass, you just won’t be able to achieve lines that are as crisp.
+This is because warm season grasses aren’t as flexible and bendy.

 It’s really important not to cut your grass too short as this will damage the grass and also make the blades of grass more rigid.
 The longer the grass, the more flexible the blades are.
 To find the best height for your grass, head to our feature on how to cut your lawn to the best height.